github/vscode-codeql/CONTRIBUTING.md

 1. Double-check the `CHANGELOG.md` contains all desired change comments and has the version to be released with date at the top.
     * Go through all recent PRs and make sure they are properly accounted for.
     * Make sure all changelog entries have links back to their PR(s) if appropriate.
+1. Double-check that the node version we're using matches the one used for VS Code.
+If it doesn't, you will then need to update the node version in the following files:
+    * `.nvmrc` - this will enable `nvm` to automatically switch to the correct node version when you're in the project folder
+    * `.github/workflows/main.yml` - all the "node-version: <version>" settings
+    * `.github/workflows/release.yml` - the "node-version: <version>" setting
 1. Double-check that the extension `package.json` and `package-lock.json` have the version you intend to release.
 If you are doing a patch release (as opposed to minor or major version) this should already be correct.
 1. Create a PR for this release:
     * This PR will contain any missing bits from steps 1 and 2.
 Most of the time, this will just be updating `CHANGELOG.md` with today's date.